Rising home values and a strong rental market: real estate investing in Tampa, Florida

 This means there aren’t as many cars on the street as in South Tampa, so traffic is a little less snarled.

-- Median days on market: 50, flat from one year prior
+Median days on market: 49, down from 50 one year prior